MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} Experimental studies are conducted on two commonly used datasets.
-WN18RR \cite{WNDS} is a subset of the English lexical database, WordNet \cite{WordNet}.
+\textbf{Datasets.} Our experimental studies are conducted on two commonly used datasets.
+WN18RR \cite{WNDS} is a subset of the English lexical database WordNet \cite{WordNet}.
 FB15k237 \cite{Toutanova2015} is extracted from Freebase including knowledge facts about movies, actors, awards, and sports.
 It is created by removing inverse relations, because many test triples can be obtained simply by inverting triples in the training set.
-The statistics of the datasets are given in Table \ref{tab:1}. `Rel' and `Ent' refer to the number of relations and entities in the dataset, and the other metrics refer to the amount of triples in training, validation and test sets.
+The statistics of the datasets are given in Table \ref{tab:1}. `Train', `Valid', and `Test' refer to the amount of triples in the training, validation, and test sets.

 \textbf{Baselines.} We implement MulDE by employing four hyperbolic KGE models as student or teacher models, including TransH, DistH, RefH, and RotH.
 Although AttH \cite{GoogleAttH} achieves better performance in one or two metrics, it is a combination of RefH and RotH.
-To verify the influence of hyperbolic space in multi-teacher knowledge distillation, we also pre-train a corresponding Euclidean model `ModelE' for each hyperbolic model `ModelH'.
+To verify the influence of the hyperbolic space, we also pre-train a corresponding Euclidean model `ModelE' for each hyperbolic model `ModelH'.

-The compared KGE models are in two classes: (1) High-dimensional models including the SotA KGE methods in Euclidean space or Hyperbolic space.
-All these optimal results are published utilizing more than 200 dimensions.
-(2) Low-dimensional models including RotH, RefH and AttH proposed by Chami et al. Benefiting from hyperbolic vector space, they have shown obvious advantages in low dimension.
-To save the space, We ignore to list other previous methods.
+The compared KGE models are in two classes: (1) High dimensional models, including the state-of-the-art KGE methods in Euclidean space or Hyperbolic space.
+All of them adopt embedding vectors in more than 200 dimensions.
+(2) Low-dimensional models, including RotH, RefH and AttH proposed by Chami et al. in \cite{GoogleAttH}.
+Benefiting from hyperbolic vector space, they have shown obvious advantages in the low-dimensional condition.

+\textbf{Implementation Details.} All experiments are performed on Intel Core i7-7700K CPU @ 4.20GHz and NVIDIA GeForce GTX1080 Ti GPU, and are implemented in Python using the PyTorch deep learning framework \cite{Pytorch}.